EnforcerofLaw5/StriveApp/README.md

 # Strive

 - Running the program
-    - Open CSCI338FinalProject.Server folder in a C# IDE such as Visual Studio or Visual Studio Code
+    - Open CSCI338FinalProject.Server folder in a C# IDE such as Visual Studio
     - Build and run the program
     - Navigate to command line
     - Enter `npm install` to install the Node Package Manager